-Under Werner’s tutelage, quarterback Bo Wallace broke Ole Miss school records for total offensive yards (10,478), 300-yard passing games (11), completion percentage (63.0) and pass efficiency (140.8) and went 24-15 as the Rebels’ starting quarterback.
+The quarterback developement did not start with Kelly.
+Under Werner’s tutelage, Bo Wallace broke Ole Miss school records for career total offensive yards (10,478), 300-yard passing games (11), completion percentage (63.0) and pass efficiency (140.8) and went 24-15 as the Rebels’ starting quarterback.
 In just three years as a starter, Wallace ranked in the SEC’s top 10 all-time in total offense and passing yards.

 Wallace was named a semifinalist for the Maxwell Award and Davey O’Brien Award after passing for 22 touchdowns and putting up more gaudy stats in 2014.
 He finished fourth in the SEC in passing (245.7 ypg) and total offense (261.0).
 He also ranked fifth in completion percentage (60.1), passing touchdowns (22) and pass efficiency (142.2).

-Wallace also excelled in 2013 under the leadership and guidance of Werner, who was a nominee for the Broyles Award, which is given annually to the nation’s top assistant coach.
+Wallace also excelled in 2013 under the leadership and guidance of Werner, who was a nominee for the Broyles Award that year too.
 Wallace finished third in the SEC and 26th nationally with 257.4 passing yards per game, and was also third in the SEC and 26th nationally in total offense with 284.7 yards per game as an individual.